pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       the connection is used.

-      The properties to be initialized and their new values are specified using the --property option, which can be specified multiple times.
+      The properties to be initialized and their new values are specified using the --property option, which may be specified multiple times.

       Pywbemcli retrieves the class definition from the server in order to verify that the specified properties are consistent with the property